-The International Institute of Marine Surveying (IIMS) is an independent, non-political organisation promoting the professionalism, recognition and training of marine surveyors worldwide.
+Formed in 1991, the International Institute of Marine Surveying (IIMS) is an award-winning, independent, non-political organisation promoting the professionalism, recognition and training of marine surveyors worldwide.
 The Institute is widely regarded as the leading worldwide professional body for the marine surveying profession.

 The IIMS defines marine surveying as: “The service provided to maritime and transport organisations in general and the production of guidance reports for all other bodies connected with maritime operations or maritime trade”.

 The IIMS boasts a membership of more than 1,000 professionals in over 100 countries.
-It is the largest organisation of its kind and seeks to represent its industry to government and non governmental organisations such as the International Marine Organisation (IMO), Coastguards, insurance companies and underwriters, brokers, vessel and ship owners.
+It is the largest organisation of its kind and seeks to represent its industry to government and non-governmental organisations such as the International Marine Organisation (IMO), Coastguards, P&I Clubs, insurance companies and underwriters, brokers, vessel and ship owners.
 IIMS is not frightened to call national maritime regulators to account either.

-The IIMS provides a range of services to its members, allied organisations and to the wider shipping and boating world, including:
+The IIMS provides a range of services and benefits to its members, allied organisations and to the wider shipping, yachting and boating world, including:

-• A distance learning Professional Qualifications education programme in yacht and small craft and commercial ship marine surveying and in marine corrosion too
+- A distance learning Professional Qualifications education programme in yacht and small craft and cargo and commercial ship marine surveying and in marine corrosion too

 - The Report Magazine, a well-produced, editorially rich quarterly publication highlighting key marine surveying topics, opinions and news which catches the eye of all who read it

-• Conferences and meetings internationally providing a place for the marine surveying industry to meet
+- Conferences and meetings internationally providing a place for the marine surveying industry to meet and network

-• Acting as an MCA approved vessel coding authority duly authorised by the Maritime & Coastguard Agency to code vessels up to 24 metres for commercial use
+- Acting as an MCA approved vessel coding Certifying Authority duly authorised by the Maritime & Coastguard Agency to code vessels up to 24 metres for commercial use

-The IIMS is led by a President, who serves a two-year term, and is supported by a Vice President and a Management Board.
-This structure is supported by a Chief Executive Officer and head office team based at Portchester in the UK.
-In addition there are overseas representatives in 17 regions worldwide.
+The IIMS is headed by a President, who serves a two-year term, and is supported by a Vice President and a Management Board.
+This structure is supported by a Chief Executive Officer and head office team based at Murrills House, Portchester in the UK.
+In addition, there are several branches and also overseas representatives in various regions worldwide.

-The global regions covered by IIMS board members and overseas representatives are: Asia, Australasia, Bangladesh, Cameroon, China, Croatia/Adriatic, Dubai, East Africa, Germany, India, Ireland, Italy, Malaysia, Maldives, Malta, Mexico, New Zealand, Panama, Pakistan, Peru, Philippines, Qatar, Reunion Island & Mauritius, Sweden, Turkey, Trinidad, Tunisia, UK, USA.
+The global regions covered by IIMS board members and overseas representatives are: Asia, Australasia, Bangladesh, Cameroon, China, Croatia/Adriatic, Dubai, East Africa, Germany, India, Ireland, Italy, Malaysia, Maldives, Malta, Mexico, New Zealand, Panama, Pakistan, Peru, Philippines, Qatar, Reunion Island & Mauritius, Sweden, Turkey, Trinidad, Tunisia, UK and USA.

 The Institute holds conferences each year in many of these regions and a Conference and Annual General Meeting in the UK.
-Members travel from all over the world to network with peers, learn about marine industry developments and get updates on the wider work of the IIMS.
+In non-Covid times, members travel from all over the world to network with peers, learn about marine industry developments and get updates on the wider work of the IIMS.

-Branches of the Institute are located in Australia, Canada, India, New Zealand, Pakistan and UAE.
+Branches of the Institute are located in Canada, India, Nigeria and UAE.
 Each branch has a Chairman and full working committee.